Home Why Business Woodworking About us Contact us

 Catalyzed nitrocellulose lacquer is KCMA approved, so presumably is better than regular lacquer, but doesn't have the best test results.

-Target USL lacquer is KCMA approved, and has very good KCMA test results - better than Catalyzed Lacquer.
-USL is an acrylic lacquer, not nitrocellulose, the successor product in the evolution of the chemical technology.
-By some chemical magic it burns into even totally dry acrylic lacquer (good), and apparently to some degree even burns into nitrocellulose lacquer (wow).
+Target lacquer is KCMA approved, and has very good KCMA test results - better in most tests than Catalyzed Lacquer.
+EM-6000 is acrylic lacquer, not nitrocellulose, the successor product in the evolution of the chemical technology.
+By some chemical magic it burns into even totally dry acrylic lacquer (good), and apparently to some degree even burns into cured nitrocellulose lacquer (wow).

 I refinished our breakfast table with USL to test it's durability.
 I scratch-sanded the underlying polyurethane for adhesion, and sprayed a couple coats of USL.
-It seemed soft for the first week or so, but is wearing well - stay tuned.
+It seemed soft for the first week or so, as expected, but showed no wear after several years.
+Some local vendors begged me to try a competing product from Fuhr, so my breakfast table was again the test dummy.
+As noted below, I gave most of the gallon of Fuhr finish away, and have since sanded the unsatisfactory Fuhr finish off and refinished with Target EM-8000 Conversion Varnish (another test).

 Availability